jakewarren/gif/README.md

 [![Screencast](https://asciinema.org/a/25986.png)](https://asciinema.org/a/25986)

+## Fork Modifications

+- Support for non-gif image files
+- Added an `open` command to quickly open an image

+### Known Issues

+I was lazy and didn't write a proper migration, so if you are an existing `gif` user your DB may be incompatible.

 ## Installation

 ### `go get`

 If you have [Go](http://golang.org/) installed, you can use `go get` to install `gif` along with the sources:
 ```
-go get github.com/evoL/gif
+go get github.com/jakewarren/gif
 ```

 The code is being developed on Go 1.6.2.

 ### Binaries

-Every stable release is available for download on [GitHub](https://github.com/evoL/gif/releases).
+Every stable release is available for download on [GitHub](https://github.com/jakewarren/gif/releases).
 Builds are prepared for following systems:

 - Linux i386 / amd64
 - OS X (Darwin) 64-bit
 - Windows 32-bit / 64-bit

-To install, [download the latest release](https://github.com/evoL/gif/releases) for your system and put it somewhere in your PATH.
+To install, [download the latest release](https://github.com/jakewarren/gif/releases) for your system and put it somewhere in your PATH.

 ## Usage